Step 2: Build the Python Client

 5. Set up the gRPC channel, and generate the stub.
 The gRPC channel points to the Pub/Sub API endpoint api.pubsub.salesforce.com:7443.
 In this quick start, we use port 7443, but you can alternatively use port 443.
 If your company uses a firewall for network security, make sure that the Pub/Sub API endpoint is allowed in the firewall configuration.

 6. Retrieve your session token.
 Replace the username, password, and API login URL with values for your Salesforce org.
-Replace MyDomainName with your org’s My Domain.
+Replace MyDomainName with your org’s My Domain name.
 For more information, see My Domain URL Formats in Salesforce Help.
 If you’re using a production instance, the API login URL is https://MyDomainName.my.salesforce.com/services/Soap/u/59.0/.
 If it’s a sandbox, the URL is https://MyDomainName--SandboxName.sandbox.my.salesforce.com/services/Soap/u/59.0/.
 Send a POST request formatted like this to the login URL.

 • When you copy the code snippet, ensure that it aligns with the indented block of code above it.
 In Python, code blocks are delimited by their indentation.